catvec/funkyboy.zone/kubernetes/base/media-server/README.md

   Ensure that all the directories are owned by the non root user (In qBittorrent you can chown for the `abc` user)
 - Ensure WebUI host header verification is not enabled.
 If it is then you need to access the web UI by port forwarding the same port the web UI is running on (`8080`).
 The default login for the web UI is `admin:adminadmin`
-- Ensure torrent management mode is manual
+- Set the following settings:
+  - Downloads
+    - Saving Management
+      - Default Torrent Management Mode: `Manual`
-- Set completed downloads to save in `/media/downloads/complete`
+      - Default Save Path: `/media/downloads/complete`
-- Set incomplete downloads to save in `/media/downloads/incomplete`
+      - Keep incomplete torrents in: On -> `/media/downloads/incomplete`
+  - BitTorrent
+    - Seeding Limits
+      - When ratio reaches: On -> `0`
+      - then: `Pause torrent`

 ### Sonarr Initial Setup